 There is no accelarated degree program at Wittenberg University, but students who wish to save money or graduate early can look into transferring in credits.
 Wittenberg University accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Wittenberg University has a summer session, so students can earn credits during the summer.

-Around 63% of students who started college at Wittenberg University finish the requirements for graduation within six years.
+NOTE: Around 64% of students who start college at Wittenberg University complete all the credits required within six years.

 Wittenberg University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |IB Credits Accepted||√|

 Reminder: Wittenberg University may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.